Disclosure Based on TCFD Recommendations

 1. Response to TCFD Recommendations

-The Group considers the impact of climate change on its business as one of our most important management issues, and we believe that enhanced disclosure of climate-change-related information is a key factor in building a relationship of trust with our stakeholders.
-Accordingly, in June 2021, we registered our support for the TCFD* Recommendations, and in accordance with the TCFD Recommendations, the Group will continue to enhance our disclosure of information on the impact of climate change on our business activities.
+The Group considers the impact of climate change on its business as one of the most important management issues, and we believe that enhanced disclosure of climate-change-related information is essential to building a relationship of trust with our stakeholders.
+Accordingly, in June 2021, we registered our support of the TCFD* Recommendations, and in accordance with the TCFD Recommendations, the Group will continue to enhance our disclosure of information on the impact of climate change on our business activities.
 Going forward, we will also continue to respond to the disclosure standards of the International Sustainability Standards Board (ISSB) and the Sustainability Standards Board of Japan (SSBJ).

 - *The Task Force on Climate-related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB) in 2015 in response to requests from the G20 for climate-related disclosures.
 The TCFD published its final report in June 2017, in which it recommends companies to disclose items related to climate change-related risks and opportunities.